theparvmahajan/ten-days-of-voice-agents-2025/README.md

-# 🚀 Day 5 — FAQ-Based SDR Voice Agent with Lead Capture
+# ⚠️ Day 6 — Fraud Alert Voice Agent (Demo Bank)

-For **Day 5 of the Murf AI Voice Agents Challenge**, I built a **Sales Development Representative (SDR) voice agent** for an Indian startup — **Razorpay**.
+For **Day 6 of the Murf AI Voice Agents Challenge**, I built a **fraud alert voice agent** for a fictional Indian bank (demo/sandbox only, using fake data).

-The agent can:
-- Answer common company, product, and pricing questions using a curated FAQ
-- Hold a focused discovery conversation like a real SDR
-- Capture key lead details naturally
-- Generate and store a structured end-of-call summary in JSON

-This agent mirrors how early sales conversations actually happen in real SaaS companies.
+The agent simulates a call from the bank’s fraud department, walks through a suspicious transaction, verifies the customer safely, and updates the fraud case in a small database.

+---

+## 🎯 What This Agent Does

+- Acts as a **fraud detection representative** for a fictional bank
+- Loads a **single fraud case** from a local database at call start
+- Verifies the customer using **non-sensitive** information (no full card, no PIN, no password)
+- Reads out a **suspicious transaction**:
+  - Merchant name
+  - Amount
+  - Masked card (e.g. `**** 4242`)
+  - Timestamp
+  - Location
+- Asks the user:
+  > “Did you make this transaction, yes or no?”

+Based on the user’s answer, it updates the case status and explains next steps.

 ---